Milypm/Milypm/README.md

 #### Thanks for taking a look at my profile  :smile:
 <!--
 **Milypm/Milypm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
+- :loudspeaker: I'm open to new job opportunities!
 - 🌱 I’m currently learning HTML/CSS, Ruby, and JavaScript.
 - 👯 I’m looking to collaborate on projects as a full-stack developer.